 To unite law enforcement personnel across British Columbia, to create opportunities for everyone to meet and discuss topical issues affecting women in policing, to provide training for issues specifically related to women, and to facilitate networking and mentoring opportunities.

 BCWLE has partnered with like-minded associations in British Columbia, across Canada and internationally.
-BCWLE plans to become an affiliate of the International Association of Women Police (IAWP).
+BCWLE is an affiliate of the International Association of Women Police (IAWP).